 Top candidates expect transparent salary information

 Another compelling reason to adopt a transparent approach to pay is that the most competitive applicants are looking to see it in your job ads.
-According to a survey by Glassdoor and The Harris Poll, 67% of candidates look for salary information when deciding whether to apply for a job.
+According to a Glassdoor and The Harris Poll survey, 67% of candidates look for salary information when deciding whether to apply for a job.
 44% of candidates said the inclusion of salary information contributes to their assessment of whether the company holds long-term potential for them.

 Pay transparency breeds effective employees

-A study published in the Journal of Business and Psychology aimed to focus less on the fairness aspect of pay transparency and more on how it affects the inter-working behaviors amongst colleagues.
+A study published in the Journal of Business and Psychology focused less on the fairness aspect of pay transparency and more on how it affects the inter-working behaviors amongst colleagues.
 What they found was intriguing.

-When pay information about colleagues was openly accessible, researchers found, the team members worked together more effectively and were better at asking the right people for help when needed.
-The researchers surmised that publicly available salary information gave workers an accurate gauge to assess how skilled their various colleagues were, which in turn made it easier to know who would be most useful to them in solving a given problem.
+When pay information about colleagues was openly accessible, researchers found the team members worked together more effectively and were better at asking the right people for help when needed.
+The researchers surmised that publicly available salary information gave workers an accurate gauge to assess their various colleagues’ skills, making it easier to know who would be most useful to them in solving a given problem.

 It can benefit your employer brand